jscodesurl/AnalyticsPython_StatsCan/README.md

 My assumption is that if there is no discrimination against women in the labour force, the unemployment rate between men and women should be comparative.

 Result of my findings:
-I observed a gap in unemployment rate between male and females, with unemployment rate for females higher at both the lower and higher end of education levels.
+I observed a gap in unemployment rate between males and females, with unemployment rate for females higher at both the lower and higher end of education levels.
 This brings concerns with the availability of opportunities for the female labour force who are less educated, as I believe there is a higher risk of poverty for females who meet the criteria of little education and lack of employment.
 Furthermore, the data also shows that as long as one graduates high school (education level >1), the unemployment rate significantly drops.